| The NEAC is a registered charity

 Materials - Some basic materials are provided but you should try to bring an A2 sketchbook, and a selection of drawing media ie - pencils , charcoal pastels.

-Tutors - The first six sessions will be taken by Mick Kirkbride NEAC the following six- tutor to be announced.
+Tutor - The sessions will be taken by Mick Kirkbride NEAC

 For all enquiries and bookings please contact Piers Grizzelle.

 Space is limited, so early booking is recommended.
 Please use the entrance at 17 Carlton House Terrace.
 Drawing paper provided.